sapcc/terraform-provider-ccloud/website/docs/r/kubernetes_v1.html.markdown

   default virtual address, routed by the Kubernikus Wormhole tunnel on worker nodes.
 Changing this forces a new resource to be created.

 * `cluster_cidr` - (Optional) CIDR Range for Pods in cluster.
-Defaults to `10.100.0.0/16`.
+If not specified, generated automatically.
 Changing this forces a new resource to be created.

 * `service_cidr` - (Optional) CIDR Range for Services in cluster.
-Defaults to `198.18.128.0/17`.
+If not specified, generated automatically.
 Changing this forces a new resource to be created.

 * `dns_address` - (Optional) The IP address of the `kube-dns` service.
 If not specified, generated automatically.
 Changing this forces a new resource to be created.

 * `dns_domain` - (Optional) The DNS domain, served by the `kube-dns` service.
-  Defaults to `cluster.local`.
+  If not specified, generated automatically.
 Changing this forces a new resource to be created.

 * `ssh_public_key` - (Optional) The SSH public key, which should be used to authenticate the default SSH user (`core` for CoreOS images).